ryanv700/Nanodegree_Blog_Post/README.md

 ## File Descriptions <a name="files"></a>

-There is 1 notebooks available here to showcase work related to the above questions.
+There is 2 notebooks available here to showcase work related to the above questions.
+There is an original notebook and there is also V2 of the notebook to show the project with the requested corrections.

 ## Results<a name="results"></a>